nicksstapleton/blog/_posts/2020-12-31-Why You Should Buy Logos 9.md

 Logos is a professional level tool, and it comes with a professional price tag.
 Like any professional, we should invest in tools that save us time and improve the quality of our work.
 I believe Logos 9 is worthy of the investment.
 I only wish I would have started utilizing Logos earlier in my ministry and seminary studies!

-If you want to get started with Logos, I recommend buying the best Logos 9 base package you can afford.
-If Logos 9 Silver is in your budget but you’d like to have Platinum, you won’t lose anything by starting with Silver.
-Because of Logos dynamic pricing, you can always go bigger later without losing anything since you only pay for what’s new to you.
+If you want to get started with Logos, go read my [Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/) for base package recommendations and further tips.

 Use [this link](http://bit.ly/Logos9) for my exclusive partner discount to get 15% off your Logos 9 base package and five _free_ books as well!